Restore the Constitution Act

 (f) History shows that authoritarian regimes consolidate power while opposition remains passive or compliant.
 Failure to resist federal lawlessness during this phase risks the permanent loss of constitutional governance.
 It is the duty of this jurisdiction to act while action is still possible.

-(g) The [legislature] affirms that actions adopted pursuant to this Act are undertaken in fulfillment of [State/Local Jurisdiction]’s duty to protect its people and contribute to the restoration of constitutional governance in the United States.
+(g) The [legislature] affirms that actions adopted pursuant to this Act are undertaken in fulfillment of [state/locality]’s duty to protect its people and contribute to the restoration of constitutional governance in the United States.

-(h) This Act establishes a structured, transparent, and time-limited process to exercise this authority, recognizing that extraordinary measures are justified only by extraordinary circumstances.
+(h) This Act provides a structured, transparent, and time-limited process to exercise this authority, recognizing that extraordinary measures are justified only by extraordinary circumstances.

 (a) The provisions of this section shall consist of specific measures adopted by the [legislature] pursuant to this Act, whether enacted at the time of initial passage or by subsequent amendment.